naftalic/ddmif/_sources/portfolio_weights.md

 The general quadratic programming problem can be expressed as minimizing the function

 $$
-\min\limits_x 0.5 x^\top Q x + x^\top c \text{ s.t.} Ax\le b
+\min\limits_w 0.5 w^\top \Sigma w + w^\top c \quad\text{s.t.}\quad Aw\le b
 $$

-where $x$ is the vector of unknowns, $Q$ is a symmetric positive semidefinite matrix supplying coefficients on the quadratic terms, $c$ is a vector of coefficients related to the linear objective function, $A$ is a matrix of coefficients for the constraints, and $b$ is a vector of constraint values.
+where $w$ is the vector of unknowns, $\Sigma$ is a symmetric positive semidefinite matrix supplying coefficients on the quadratic terms, $c$ is a vector of coefficients related to the linear objective function, $A$ is a matrix of coefficients for the constraints, and $b$ is a vector of constraint values.

 This general quadratic optimization problem works for both quadratic and linear optimization problems.
-For linear optimization problems, $Q$ can be set to 0, and the problem becomes a linear programming problem.
-In contrast, for quadratic optimizations, the appropriate $Q$ is used.
+For linear optimization problems, $\Sigma$ can be set to 0, and the problem becomes a linear programming problem.
+In contrast, for quadratic optimizations, the appropriate $\Sigma$ is used.

 Let's examine two special cases of the general quadratic optimization program.
 One case only involves equality constraints, while the other case includes both inequality and equality constraints.
 We separate these into two categories because with equality constraints, we can solve for the optimal weights using a closed-form solution.
 Although the objective function and constraints are abstract mathematical concepts in the general optimization problem, they become more meaningful when applied to real-world problems.
 In the next section of this appendix, we will demonstrate this.